albusfangautonomy/control_notes/notes/compensators.md

 ![Lead Compensator Bode Plot](../figures/lead_compensator.png)

-1. Lead Compensators *increases gain at high frequencies* **but not as much as a real zero = less noise amplification**
+1. Lead compensators *increase gain at high frequencies* **but not as much as a real zero = less noise amplification**
-2. Lead Compensator adds phase (phase lead) between the corner frequencies $$\omega_z \text{ and } \omega_p$$ and nowhere else.
+2. Lead compensator adds phase (phase lead) between the corner frequencies $$\omega_z \text{ and } \omega_p$$ and nowhere else.
 By adjusting the corner frequencies, you can move the phase lead around

 ### Intuition

 ![Lead moves asymptote to the left of root locus](../figures/lead_asymptote.png)

-1. Lead Compensator (phase lead) drags the asymptotes and the closed loop poles to the left, which adds stability.
+1. Lead compensator (phase lead) drags the asymptotes and the closed loop poles to the left, which adds stability.

-    - lead compensated system is more stable and have a faster rise time.
+    - Lead compensated system is more stable and has a faster rise time.
-    - lead companestor shapes the root locus
+    - Lead compensator shapes the root locus

-2. Lag Compensator is typically **not** used for dragging asymptopes closer to imaginary axis, but rather for reducing steady state errors.
+2. Lag compensator is typically **not** used for dragging asymptotes closer to imaginary axis, but rather for reducing steady-state errors.

-    - we want to reduce steady state errors without changing the pole locations
+    - We want to reduce steady-state errors without changing the pole locations
-    - lag compensator doesn't shape the root locus plot
+    - Lag compensator doesn't shape the root locus plot

-### Notes on Lead Compansators
+### Notes on Lead Compensators
 1. A lead compensator doesn't guarantee stability
 2. Lead compensator can be tried if PID doesn't work
 3. Faster response means responding to noise